iter8-tools/iter8/README.md

 * [Automated canary releases with iter8 on Knative](doc_files/iter8_bookinfo_knative.md)
 * [Automated canary release with iter8 on Kubernetes and Istio using Tekton](doc_files/iter8_tekton_task.md)

+## Algorithms behind iter8

+A key goal of this project is to introduce statistically robust algorithms for decision making during cloud-native canary releases and A/B testing experiments.
+We currently support [two algorithms](doc_files/algorithms.md) and plan to introduce other sophisticated algorithms based on Bayesian approaches.
+Stay tuned!

 ## Integrations

 Iter8 is integrated with [Tekton Pipelines](https://tekton.dev) for an end-to-end CI/CD experience, and with [KUI](https://www.kui.tools), for a richer Kubernetes command-line experience.
 Initial integrations with these two technologies already exist, but we are actively improving them.
 Stay tuned!